Danyseifedine/Lebify-material-ui/README.md

 To use the library, add the `lebify-btn-custom` class to any HTML element.
 The following example will add a default button with the Lebify Material UI design and animation

-- `lebify-btn-custom-1` to `lebify-btn-custom-35`: Buttons with different styles and animations.
-- `lebify-btn-custom-51` to `lebify-btn-custom-72`: Buttons with different styles and animations.
+- `lebify-btn-custom-1` to `lebify-btn-custom-72`: Buttons with different styles and animations.

 ## Example: